 After each trip outside Canada of 48 hours or longer, in addition to being eligible for a personal exemption of CAN$800 (48-hour) or CAN$800 (7-day), you are entitled to a beneficial duty rate of 7% for additional goods valued up to CAN$300 over your exemption amount.
 This rate does not apply to tobacco products or alcoholic beverages.
 It applies only to goods that accompany you and that do not qualify for duty-free entry under the Customs Tariff.
 You must still pay any goods and services tax (GST) or harmonized sales tax (HST) that applies.
 In some provinces, the CBSA also collects the provincial sales tax (PST).

 If you do not qualify for a personal exemption, or if you exceed your exemption limit and beneficial duty rate amounts, you will have to pay the GST/HST, as well as any duty or other tax or assessment that applies on the excess amount.
 Duty rates vary according to: the goods you are importing; the country where the goods were made; and the country from which you are importing them.
 You may also have to pay the PST if you live in a province where the CBSA has an agreement to collect the tax and you return to Canada through that province.

 To assist in calculating the amount owing, the CBSA has created a duty and tax estimator for travellers.

 Applicable duty rate and taxes

-Under the North American Free Trade Agreement (NAFTA), no duty is payable on goods imported for personal use if the good is marked as made in Canada, the United States of America (USA) or Mexico, or if there is no marking or labelling indicating that it was made somewhere other than in Canada, the USA, or Mexico.
+Under the North American Free Trade Agreement (NAFTA), no duty is payable on goods imported for personal use if the good is marked as made in Canada or Mexico, or if there is no marking or labelling indicating that it was made somewhere other than in Canada or Mexico.